ulyevarou/GUNDAM-documentation/docs/usage.md

 #Overview

-There are number of applications that can be run within GUNDAM.
+There are several applications that can be run within GUNDAM.
+The primary purpose of GUNDAM is to perform fits to experimental or simulated data by varying sets of underlying model parameters using the gundamFitter application.
+Additionally, GUNDAM can be used for cross-section data analysis through the gundamCalcXsec application.
+There is also a set of additional applications with various goals.

 Depending on the intended analysis.

 - [gundamFitter](applications/gundamFitter.md)
 - [gundamCalcXsec](applications/gundamCalcXsec.md)